vladelaina/Catime/.github/PULL_REQUEST_TEMPLATE.md

-## ciallo～(∠・ω<)⌒★
+## Ciallo～(∠・ω<)⌒★

 ### 🎉 You are awesome!

 Thank you for taking the time to make this project better!
-We truly value your contribution.
+We truly value your contribution.💕

 ---